 The first three years of study include three modules of two weeks each, which will be completed in Targu Mures.
 These modules are the following:

-As a student, is it possible to choose the hospital in which the teaching at the bedside is carried out from the 3rd year of study?
+As a student, is it possible to choose the hospital in which the teaching at the bedside is carried out from the third year of study?

 3. Accreditation and recognition

-The UMFST of Targu Mures and all its study programmes are accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).
-Moreover, the university is marked with the highest status H+ by the information portal for the assessment of foreign educational qualifications (anabin), which is published by the Standing Conference of the Ministers of Education and Cultural Affairs of the States in the Federal Republic of Germany.
+The UMFST of Targu Mures and all its study programs are accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).
+Moreover, the university is marked with the highest status H+ by the information portal for the assessment of foreign educational qualifications (anabin) published by the Standing Conference of the Ministers of Education and Cultural Affairs of the States in the Federal Republic of Germany.
 Therefore, it is regarded as a higher education institution in Germany.
-The branch office in Hamburg is also indicated in accordance with § 117a of the Hamburgischen Hochschulgesetzes.
+The branch office in Hamburg is also indicated in accordance with § 117a of Hamburgisches Hochschulgesetz.
 It is a full member of the European Association for Quality Assurance in Higher Education (ENQA).
 In 2013 and 2017 the university was evaluated by the Institutional Evaluation Programme (IEP) (conducted by the European University Association (EUA)).
 In addition, the Quality Management Standard (ISO 9001: 2015) was introduced and certified by TÜV AUSTRIA CERT GMBH.

 The medical license of the EU country Romania is automatically approved throughout the EU, including Germany, on the basis of the directive on the recognition of professional qualifications.
 The degree opens the way for UMCH graduates to practice as physicians throughout the EU and additional countries.
 Moreover, the UMFST of Targu Mures is listed in the World Dictionary of Medical Schools.
 This enables students to take the American state examination (USMLE – United States Medical Licensing Examination).

-In cooperation with Uninest Student Residences, UMCH offers the option of living in fully furnished student apartments in the district of Wandsbek during your studies in Hamburg at favourable conditions.
-The apartments are located in the modern “Navale” residence complex, which comprises a total of 328 studios.
+In cooperation with Uninest Student Residences, UMCH offers the option of living in fully furnished student apartments in the district of Wandsbek during your studies in Hamburg with favorable conditions.
+The apartments are located in the modern “Navale” residence complex comprising a total of 328 studios.
 UMCH students can choose between four different room types.
-The Wandsbeker Chaussee train and underground station, which is located directly next to the building complex, also provides optimal connections to the local public transport network.
+The Wandsbeker Chaussee train and underground station, which is located directly next to the building complex, also provides optimal connections to the local public transportation network.

 - Fully equipped studios with private bathroom and kitchen (including bed with storage space and mattress, wardrobe, table with chairs, shelf; kitchenette with two hobs, microwave, and freezer/cooler combination).